 Quick Answer: Open the Shopify App Store, search Printify, click Install, then sign in to (or create) your Printify account when prompted.
-The whole handshake is under three minutes.
+The handshake completes in minutes and embeds the Printify dashboard directly inside your Shopify admin.

 One extra step is not optional.
 Before you publish a single product, configure your Shopify shipping profiles to use Printify's rates — otherwise customers overpay or you eat the difference on every order.